 With an increasing number of iPads to choose from, and a selection of new ones released on a regular basis, it can be hard to decide which iPads you really need for your classroom.
 Is one iPad really any different from another?
 This quick guide aims to resolve that problem and help you pick between Apple’s current lineup of tablet devices – the iPad Mini, the 2018 iPad, the new iPad Air and the iPad Pro.
 (Prices are listed in US Dollars).

 The 2019 iPad (32Gb or 128Gb)

 Education Pricing: starts at $299 each, or $2,940 for a 10-pack.

-There is little doubt that Apple’s latest 9.7-inch iPad is aimed squarely at schools and colleges.
-It was released in March 2018, and was built to meet a price point that would help it compete with the recent deluge of cheap Chromebook laptops.
-Essentially, that meant a few compromises along the way, but the new iPad is still better than the device it replaced, (the 5th Generation iPad), not least because it now supports the Apple Pencil.
+There is little doubt that Apple’s latest 10.2-inch iPad is aimed squarely at schools and colleges.
+It was released in September 2019, and was built to meet a price point that would help it compete with the recent deluge of cheap Chromebook laptops.
+Essentially, that meant a few compromises along the way, but the new iPad is still better than the device it replaced, (the 6th Generation iPad), not least because it now supports the Apple Pencil and the Smart Keyboard.
 It also has a larger 10.2-inch screen.
 The 2019 iPad has a faster processor and retains previous features like Touch ID, a 10-hour battery life, a great rear camera, and it weighs just one pound.
 What more could you want?
-See the 2018 iPad on Amazon (affiliate link).
+See the 2019 iPad on Amazon.

 Recommendation: If iPads are the device you are looking for, then this is the one to get.